se2p/pynguin/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You have installed Python 3.8 (we have not yet tested with Python 3.9, there might be some problems due to changed internals regarding the byte-code instrumentation).
+- You have installed Python 3.8 or 3.9 (we have not yet tested with Python 3.10, there might be some problems due to changed internals regarding the byte-code instrumentation).
 - You have a recent Linux/macOS/Windows machine.